webinstall/webi-installers/README.md

    - common release APIs are in `_common/` (i.e. `_common/github.js`)
 2. `_webi/bootstrap.sh` is a template that exchanges system information for a correct installer
-   - contructs a user agent with os, cpu, and utility info (i.e. `macos`, `amd64`, can unpack `tar,zip,xz`)
+   - constructs a user agent with os, cpu, and utility info (i.e. `macos`, `amd64`, can unpack `tar,zip,xz`)
 3. `_webi/template.sh` is the base installer template with common functions for
    - checking versions